-No makeup date was announced.
-Since this weekend was the Yankees' only scheduled visit to Detroit, they'll have to find a common off-day to make up the game.
+No makeup date has been announced.
+Since this weekend was the Yankees' only scheduled visit to Detroit, they will have to make up the game on a common off-day.

 "Today wouldn't have been very nice out," Girardi said.
 "Obviously, the next three days the weather will be a lot better for us inside [at Rogers Centre], and it looks like it's better when we get to New York.
 Maybe we're through the real bad stuff.
 I wouldn't count on it, but maybe."